 We also discovered that the Mini sounds better when mounted to a wall.
 It’s not rocket science: placed this way it allows the speakers a better range of fire across the room, and the difference is particularly noticeable with music.
 Whereas we would rather leave music to dedicated systems like our Sonos speakers or our HomePod, a wall-mounted Mini is much better at filling a small room in a way that doesn’t sound terrible.

-We also put it against the Echo Dot 3rd Gen and reckon Amazon’s bite-sized speaker sound better when they’re both placed flat; but it’s harder to call when the Mini is firing off a wall.
+We also put it against the Echo Dot 3rd Gen and reckon Amazon’s bite-sized speaker sounds better when they’re both placed flat, but it’s harder to call when the Mini is firing off a wall.

 But remember, you can pair two Nest Minis for some thumping stereo sound.